-- 1.1 At the December 2021 Council meeting, members considered the LGA report about their work programme into civility in public life and agreed to adopt a number of measures to support the wellbeing of members. - 1.2 The LGA is committed to promoting civility in public life and supporting the wellbeing of elected members.
-This is a long standing area of work for the LGA, but the tragic death of Sir David Amess MP brought this issue into marked focus and the report highlights the particular issues of the LGA's programme of work and made some recommendations to support members.
+- 1.1 The LGA is committed to promoting civility in public life and supporting the wellbeing of elected members.
+This is a long standing area of work for the LGA, but the tragic death of Sir David Amess MP has brought this issue into marked focus. - 1.2 This report highlights the particular issues of the LGA's programme of work and makes some recommendations to support members.